Dir: Mikhail Kalatozov|Soviet Union / Cuba|1964|141 mins

 The new print of Soy Cuba is the English-subtitled, full Spanish-language version, previously unreleased in the UK.

-Visit our Advice & Info section for a directory of distributors.
+Visit our Advice & Info section for a map of film exhibitors in the UK.

 3rd Floor, Kenilworth House, 79-80 Margaret Street, London W1W 8TA